ugr-sail/sinergym/docs/source/pages/output.rst

 * Within these directories, you have always the same structure:

-    * A copy of **variables.cfg** and **environment.epJSON** which are being used during simulation. **Environment.epJSON** does not have to be the same as the original hosted in the repository.
-Since the simulation can be modified to suit the specific weather or apply extra user-defined settings when building the gymnasium environment.
+    * A copy of **environment.epJSON** which is being used during simulation episode. **Environment.epJSON** does not have to be the same as the original hosted in the repository.
+Since the simulation can be modified to suit the specific user-defined settings when building the gymnasium environment.

-    * A copy of **Weather.epw** appears only when the weather change for one episode to another (using variability, for example).
-If weather does not change, original repository *.epw* will be used in each episode.

-    * A copy of **socket.cfg** and **utilSocket.log** which are being used in order to establish communication interface with *EnergyPlus* during simulation.
+    * A copy of **Weather.epw** which is being used during simulation episode.
+This file does not have to be the same than original (when using variability).

     * **monitor.csv**: This records all interactions Agent-Environment during the episode timestep by timestep.
 This file only exists